 - First-Gen Student-Faculty Lunches: In an effort to improve communication between faculty members and first-generation students at Scripps, these lunches are open to students from all class years, faculty from multiple disciplines, and staff members from a wide range of departments.

 - Co-Intern Office Hours: The First-Generation@Scripps program has co-interns who actively engage in creating programming for first-generation students.
 Additionally, the co-interns hold office hours in the Dean of Students Office every week.
 Students are encouraged to drop by if they have questions about the program or just want to say hello.

 Clarisse Salazar: TBD

-- Faculty Liaison: The first-Generation@Scripps Program also has a faculty member that serves as an advisor and liaison to the program.
-Additionally, the faculty liaison works to bridge partnerships between FGS initiative and faculty support and involvement.
+- Faculty Liaison: The First-Generation@Scripps program has a faculty member who serves as an advisor and liaison to the program.
+The faculty liaison also works to bridge partnerships between the program and the faculty, building support and involvement.

 First Generation Interns